 Federal direct loan recipients who drop below half-time enrollment or withdraw completely from all coursework at PSR are subject to a Return to Title IV (R2T4) calculation, and if the student has completed less than 60% of the term, they must return a portion of the "unearned" federal funds that are determined from the calculation procedure.
 PSR Financial Aid will also immediately send loan borrowers a link to complete Exit Counseling via studentloans.gov.
-For more information on R2T4, please contact PSR Financial Aid (financialaid@psr.edu) or view the R2T4 policy in-depth by clicking, here.
+For more information on R2T4, please contact PSR Financial Aid (financialaid@psr.edu),